AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_SAMPLES.md

 #### Mandelbrot Fractal

-This sample demonstrates how to render canvas graphics with multi-threaded processing taking advantage of all CPU cores and doing background processing of images in the background.
+This sample demonstrates how to render canvas graphics with multi-threaded processing taking advantage of all CPU cores and doing background processing of images.

 It renders the famous Mandelbrot Fractal, enabling zooming and panning (go to Help -> Instructions for more details)